- Date : 04/02/2020

 Given the astronomical costs, it is a good idea to get a cancer insurance plan, even if you have health insurance.
 This is because a health policy may be inadequate when it comes to extensive treatment costs related to hospitalisation, chemotherapy, radiation, surgery etc. A health insurance plan may only pay for your hospital expenses.
 A dedicated cancer insurance plan, on the other hand, can offer you a lump sum payout in case you are diagnosed with cancer, which you can use for all your needs.

 Additionally, it is more affordable than a regular plan as it covers just one disease.
 So, you can get a cover of about Rs 40-50 lakh for less than Rs 2,000 annually.
-Of course, this depends on factors such as age, gender, period of policy cover etc.
+Of course, this depends on factors such as age, gender, the period of policy cover etc.

 Comprehensive coverage against all stages of cancer